 In order to determine if buying a home is a good investment for you, you’ll need to estimate the amount of time you plan to own the house and the real estate marketplace dynamics.

 Are You Confident in the Housing Market?

 The housing market rises and falls; take a close look to evaluate current trends.
-Home prices skyrocketed during the Covid pandemic and have continued to rise over the past 10 years, there has also been an increase in demand and a decrease in available housing .
+Home prices skyrocketed during the Covid pandemic and have continued to rise recently.
 This can make it difficult for first-time homebuyers to find a suitable home that is in their price range.
 It’s important to be prepared as you start to look at homes.
-Understand your budget and make sure you have saved enough money to make a solid down payment on the property.
+Understand your budget and make sure you have saved enough money to make a down payment on the property.